Excess wear and use

 How can you help avoid excess wear and use charges?

-It all begins on day one, by first making sure that you’re familiar with the mileage and vehicle condition requirements that you’ve committed to in your Lease Agreement.
+It all begins on day one at the dealership, by first making sure that you’re familiar with the mileage and vehicle condition requirements that you’re committing to in your Lease Agreement.
 Knowing these terms up front will help you to take the best care of your leased vehicle.

-Additionally, when you lease a vehicle, it’s critical to make sure you always have the vehicle’s regularly scheduled maintenance performed.
+Additionally, throughout the lease, it’s critical to make sure you always have the vehicle’s regularly scheduled maintenance performed.
 The best part is, your regular maintenance is included in your ToyotaCare for the first 2 years or 25,000 miles, whichever comes first.